hknutzen/Netspoc/language.markdown

 hop, where the largest number of routing entries points to and replaces them with a single default route to this hop.

-This behavior can be switched on or off by option `--auto_default_route`.
+This behaviour can be switched on or off by option `--auto_default_route`.

-This behavior is automatically disabled for a device
+This behaviour is automatically disabled for a device

 - where at least one interface has dynamic routing enabled or
 - if already a real static route to some network with IP 0.0.0.0/0 was found.